ellisp/ellisp.github.io/_posts/2015-11-26-violent-deaths.md

 * The second plot controls for this by adding a dummy variable for "Americas".
 The result is still statistically significant evidence of a Catholic effect, but interacting with the continent effect ie only in the Americas does it seem to matter being an increasingly Catholic country when wondering if males are more likely to be violently killed than females.
 * The third plot (which I think is my preferred) adds a dummy variable for "Latin American" and finds no statistically significant relationship between Catholicism and male-female death ratios after that effect is accounted for.

 There's no simple way to solve the correlation of our two explnatory variables - Americanism and Catholicism - and picking which of the second or third model above is best, and the essentially arbitrary nature of our continent-classification variable.
 There's no possibility of creating a test-set of data, for example.
-So until more data comes out (and I'm not claiming to have looked for it, either way) I prefer to stick to the third plot, and say (which is probably obvious to anyone) that male/female assault death ratios are much higher in Latin American countries, and after we've taken that into account there's no real further evidence in this particular dataset of an additional Catholic effect.
+Even if we brought in what data are available on poorer countries and used them as a test set, the confounding relationship between Latin America and Catholicism would pertain to that dataset too.
+So until more data or ideas come out (and I'm not claiming to have looked for them, either way) I prefer to stick to the third plot, and say only that male/female assault death ratios are much higher in Latin American countries, we don't know why from just this dataset, and after we've taken that into account there's no real further evidence in this particular dataset of an additional Catholic effect.

 ## Arranging the data
 Here's how I import the data into R.  If you know exactly what you're looking for, you can import data directly from OECD.Stat with the [{rsdmx}](https://cran.r-project.org/web/packages/rsdmx/index.html) package by sending an appropriately structured URL (line 18 below) to their website.
 However, to work out that URL you'll probably need to navigate [their site](http://stats.oecd.org/) by hand and choose your particular 'customising', then choose the "export" and "SDMX" options, then copy the URL it generates for you.
 It's useful for reproducibility purposes (for example, it meant I didn't need to save a copy of the data anywhere to make the code below reproducible for others).